Annual Registration

 When you are registered as absent, you cannot participate in courses or exams, nor is it possible to graduate.

-You can register as absent for the whole year or separately for just the autumn/spring term.
+You can register as absent for the whole academic year, or separately for the autumn or spring term.
 During the registration period, you can register as absent through the Oili Service.

 Doctoral researchers